Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Experiments

 \section{Experiments}

 In this section, we show the simulation and experimental results of utilizing our proposed method on robotic systems.
 First, we compare our approach with the approach proposed in~\cite{WhiteJWH22} on dynamic rectangular obstacle avoidance tasks.
 Then, we show the efficacy of our approach on the FR3 robot both in simulation and in real life.
 All experiments are performed on a PC with 32GB of RAM and an Intel Core i7 11700 processor.
 The optimization problems are solved using \texttt{ProxSuite}~\cite{BambadeKTC22} and \texttt{Pinocchio}~\cite{CarpentierSBMLS19} is used to compute the kinematics and dynamics terms.
 The two hyperparameters in our TVCBFQP controller are $\gamma$ and $\beta$.
-In general, the larger the value of $\gamma$ and $\beta$, the more conservative the TVCBFQP controller becomes.
-In all our experiments, we set $\gamma = 1.0$ and $\beta = 1.03$.
+Generally, the larger the value of $\beta$ and the smaller the value of $\gamma$, the more conservative the TVCBFQP controller becomes.
+We set $\gamma = 1.0$ and $\beta = 1.03$ in all our experiments.
+The measurement noise covariance matrix is chosen based on the datasheet for the Vicon cameras and known beforehand for the simulated experiments.
+The process model noise covariance matrix is empirically tuned to settle a compromise between the smoothing effects and the lag it would induce.